davidekim/WRAPs/README.md

 ## Installation
 You can install, set up, and run all the necessary software to generate WRAPs from the Google Colab Notebooks provided in this repo for [helical WRAPS](https://colab.research.google.com/github/davidekim/WRAPs/blob/main/helical_wraps.ipynb) and  [barrel WRAPS](https://colab.research.google.com/github/davidekim/WRAPs/blob/main/barrel_wraps.ipynb).

-You can clone this repo into a preferred destination directory by going to that directory and then running:
+Clone this repo into a preferred destination directory by going to that directory and then running:

 `git clone https://github.com/davidekim/WRAPs.git`